renaissance-publishing/renaissance/content/chapters/16-senses-movements-and-special-abilities.md

 ---
-title: Senses, Movements and Special Abilities
+title: "Senses, Movements and Special Abilities"
 ---

 The following are common Senses, Movement types and Special Abilities.